Mad at Gravity: History

 The band formed in Southern California in 2000.
-The group was signed and began recording in a studio after having only made around a dozen live appearances.
+They were signed and began recording in a studio after having only made about a dozen live appearances.
 Their debut album Resonance was released under ARTISTdirect records.
 Resonance peaked at No. 41 on the Billboard Heatseekers chart.

-In promotion of the album, the band toured with such acts as Creed, Filter, Sevendust, and Jerry Cantrell (of Alice in Chains).
+In promotion of the album, the band toured with acts including Creed, Filter, Sevendust, and Jerry Cantrell (of Alice in Chains).